chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 Analysis can only claim validity to extent that it can be brought into correspondence with the objects it purports to analyze.
 Any analysis of Death must eventually come to the point where it is held up against the Nothingness it represents and finds a lacking therein, not in itself, for lacking is not in the contingency of form, but in what the form attempts to represent, the absence of Being, the hole where Nothing now remains.
 Thus fails the project of analysis in its entirety.

 Regardless, perhaps in spite of this, we proceed.
 In order to make these features of Death emerge from the discourse, we will attempt to create an ontology of Death.
 In the first pass, we will extract from the philosophers and scientists who preceded us whatever we find useful and salient, and then append to this piecemeal framework the following:

+## Defintions

+1. Being is not identical to existence.
+2. Existence is not identical to appearance.
+3. Nothing is the negation of Being.
+4. The world is the totality of Beings, their representations, and the relations that orient each Being towards their subjective representations.

+## Axioms of Death

 1. `axiom of precluded existence`: Death exists for all Beings.
 2. `axiom of failed contingency`: Death is unknowable through phenomena (<sup><sub>_appearance_</sub></sup>).
 3. `axiom of non-equivalence`: Unknowability is phenomenally (<sup><sub>_apparently_</sub></sup>) equivalent to Nothing.

 With the first axiom, it is likely we all agree or are at least willing to grant truth long enough to see what follows.
 We then turn to the justification of the latter two axioms, as the meaning of either the `axiom of failed contingency` or the `axiom of non-equivalence` is not clear at first glance.

-[^5]: It may be argued we sometimes assume the posture of _giving_ Death, i.e. the human activity of _sacrifice_, where we let ourselves die in service of something else.
+[^1]: It may be argued we sometimes assume the posture of _giving_ Death, i.e. the human activity of _sacrifice_, where we let ourselves die in service of something else.
 But, in this case, Death is not the _reason_ for the _sacrifice_, it is a consequence, but in an orthogonal direction to causality, so that we may even question whether the term "_consequence_" is appropriate.
 In sacrificing, we first apprehend the relations that bind the world, and how it is we may get to what is sought.
 If, in coming to an understanding of a course of action, we realize we shall die during its course, that is irrelevant to the causality that links the antecendent to the consequent.
 Thus, we seek what is sought regardless of our Death.
 Reason enters into this analysis via the causal connection between things-as-they-are and things-as-they-will-be.
 Death does not touch the causality of this argument, it merely haunts it as `epiphenomenon`, like the afterglow of logic; Death only serves to underscore the importance, as it relates to Being, of what is sought, like a punctuation mark that has no material effect on the content of a sentence yet alters its meaning entirely.
 Death is what happens during the course of `facticity`, comes to the world through `facticity`, yet is not in and of itself the `factical` relation, insofar that `facticity` refers to _my_ `Being-in-the-world`.
 Always is it thus: Death marks the end of the logical form.

+### Aside: The Metaphysics of Death

+Before we continue, we make a brief detour into the metaphysical.
+With we assume their validity, the axioms enumerated in the prior section gives us the means to deduce a few theorems about the metaphyscal nature of Death.
+We will call these theorems, the "_theorems of Nothingness_".

+First Theorem of Nothingness: If Death is unknowable through phenomena (<sup><sub>failed contingency</sub></sup>)  and if unknowability is phenomenally equivalent to Nothing(<sup><sub>precluded existence</sub></sup>), then, by syllogism, Death is Nothing.

+Second Theorem of Nothingness: If all Beings will die (<sup><sub>precluded existence</sub></sup>) and if Death is Nothing (<sup><sub>first theorem of Nothingness</sub></sup>), then, by syllogism, all Beings will become Nothing.

+Final Theorem of Nothingness: If all Beings become Nothing (<sup><sub>second theorem of Nothingness</sub></sup>),

 ## A Kantian Counterargument